VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

      * Modify the way tiles are created in order to add a temporal bounding interval to them
   * In py3dtiles:
      * Add the temporal information into the tiles: in the attributes of the b3dm linked to the batch_ids, add a temporal attribute having the corresponding value from the database

+Each part is detailed below:

+### Fill the database with temporal CityGML examples

+We create a dev database for the issues linked to temporality.
+Then, we insert temporal CityGML files in it (provided by FPE).
+In these temporal files sometimes the creationDate and terminatioNDate of CityGML objects are used and sometimes the yearOfConstruction and yearOfDemolition dates are used.
+What are the differences between these dates and which ones should we use ?

+### Fill the database with temporal CityGML examples